Bayan-daux/Factors-Related-to-Mortality-and-Survival_CA_US_2014_2020/README.md

 ## ETL Process

-We used python’s Pandas to load the downloaded data.
-After closely looking at the columns, we decided the drop the columns, ‘Type_of_Event’, ‘Residence_or_Place_of_Death’
-‘Last_Data_Refresh’, because they don’t bring any valuable information to this analysis.
+- We used python’s Pandas to load the downloaded data.
+After closely looking at the columns, we decided the drop the columns, ‘Type_of_Event’, ‘Residence_or_Place_of_Death’ and ‘Last_Data_Refresh’ because they don’t bring any valuable information to this analysis.

-The dataset had all values under 11 as ‘<11’, which is a problem if we want to perform some arithmetic or comparative operation on the data.
+- The dataset had all values under 11 as ‘<11’, which is a problem if we want to perform some arithmetic or comparative operation on the data.
 Therefore, we needed to parse this value on an “int”.
 Our solution in this case was to average the value to 6 in order to ensure that the death totals were all numerical/graphable.
 We chose this default value because there are many instances in the table where the death count equals zero.
 Because 0 did exist in some rows, we could understand '<11' to be greater than 0 and less than 11.
 Therefore, 6 seemed like an appropriate compromise to place between these two values.

-For The ethnicity data, the dataframe had race_ethnicity have “Non-Hispanic” attached to every Non-Hispanic ethnicity.
+- For The ethnicity data, the dataframe had race_ethnicity have “Non-Hispanic” attached to every Non-Hispanic ethnicity.
 To simplify the data, we used regex drop the “Non-Hispanic” label attached to all non Hispanic ethnicities.

-For each table, we renamed the death record column to not confuse the numbers when we will use more than one criteria in a dashboard.
+- For each table, we renamed the death record column to not confuse the numbers when we will use more than one criteria in a dashboard.
 We also created a table that keeps the total number of deaths, not aggregated by any characteristic.

-We created a table that keeps the total number of populations during the same years and how that population breakdown by county, after downloading the data we dropped the years that were outside of scope of this analysis.
+- We created a table that keeps the total number of populations during the same years and how that population breakdown by county, after downloading the data we dropped the years that were outside of scope of this analysis.

-We made a table that shows the counties list and each county’s correspondent surface, and merged it with a table that shows if that county is considered to be a rural, urban or suburban county.
+- We made a table that shows the counties list and each county’s correspondent surface, and merged it with a table that shows if that county is considered to be a rural, urban or suburban county.

-After the cleaning process, the dataframes were exported into a csv file that would be later used to populate our SQL database.
+- After the cleaning process, the dataframes were exported into  csv files that would be later used to populate our SQL database, and used in the dashboard analysis part of the project. the SQL script can be found in the SQL folder.

+- the databases were combined finally into one dataframe using the age categorie and county. to be used in the machine learning process the code for that can be found in the 'DEV' folder.

+- the description column was encoded into 3 numerical variables
+- the target feature which is going to be the age category was a string, so we created a numerical categorical column based on it.
+- we dropped the age column and the other non numerical columns that arent meaninful to this analysis
+- we dropped the unknwon categories as they were very heavily correlated
+- we keep a reference data frame for the targer feature and drop it from the data frame
+- use the rest of data for training dependent features.
+- split the dataset into training and testing data 0.8 to 0.2.

+-we tried scalling and standardizing the features but it turned out that it made the models behave worst so we removed that step from the pipeline

 ## Database